ospoplusplus/ospoplusplus/content/resource/Carnegie-Mellon-University-OSPO.md

 The office is building and participating in a number of strategic partnerships across the university.
 Its work with [CMU Cloud Lab](https://cloudlab.cmu.edu/) focuses on the role of open source software in automated science.
 Collaboration with the [Software Engineering Institute](https://www.sei.cmu.edu/) is also underway.
 The Institute has developed an early framework for assessing security issues, particularly related to the software supply chain.
 The OSPO will play a key role in incorporating considerations from the university or academic sector.

 Carnegie Mellon University OSPO is also developing external academic partnerships and is co-leading a [CHAOSS](https://chaoss.community/) working group with UC Santa Cruz OSPO on university-focused metrics for open source software.

+This work is licensed under a Creative Commons Attribution 4.0 International License ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/))